ArnabPushilal/SpotifyPopularityPrediction/README.md

 |f|	2.834747e+02	|21.794906|	4.106700e+01	|4.115331|	2.621190e+01	|3.026575|	0.003671|	6.730923e+01	|8.145750e+01|
 |pValue|	3.578425e-63|	0.000003	|1.503817e-10|	0.042509|	3.087683e-07	|0.081926|	0.951685|	2.459964e-16|	1.949095e-19|

-*  Danceability in the as clear in the pairplot has a different mean for each distribution , but so does loudness , liveliness & valence.
+*  Danceability in the as clear in the pairplot has a different mean for each distribution , but so does loudness , liveliness & valence(p value & f value leading to reject in null hypothesis) .
 This could be due to the fact that my distributions aren't exactly normal even afer the transformation.

 * Perhaphs the a non parametric test like Kruskals would have been a better choice.